-Code Call Binding Pattern autoPilot: readGPSData(SensorId) (þ) autoPilot:calculateLocation(Location,FlightRoute,Speed) (\flat, \flat, \flat) autoPilot:calculateNFlightRoutes(CurrentLocation, No_go, N) $(\flat, \flat, 1)$ autoPilot:calculateNFlightRoutes(CurrentLocation, No_go, N) $(\flat, \flat, 2)$ autoPilot:calculateNFlightRoutes(CurrentLocation, No_go, N) $(\flat, \flat, 3)$ autoPilot: calculateNFlightRoutes() will only return a finite number of answers.
-Notice that this table is incomplete since it does not indicate that a finite number of answers will be returned when $\mathbb{N} > 3$.
+Code Call Binding Pattern autoPilot: readGPSData(SensorId) (b) autoPilot:calculateLocation(Location,FlightRoute,Speed) (\flat, \flat, \flat) autoPilot:calculateNFlightRoutes(CurrentLocation,No_go,N) $(\flat, \flat, 1)$ autoPilot:calculateNFlightRoutes(CurrentLocation,No_go,N) $(\flat, \flat, 2)$ autoPilot:calculateNFlightRoutes(CurrentLocation,No_go,N) $(\flat, \flat, 3)$

-This indicates that autoPilot:calculateLocation() always return a finite number of answers.
+This indicates that autoPilot: readGPSData() and autoPilot: calculateLocation() always return a finite number of answers.

-The code call autoPilot: calculateNFlightRoutes(CurrentLocation, No_go, N) returns up to N flight routes when $N \neq 0$.
+The code call autoPilot : calculateNFlightRoutes(CurrentLocation, No_go, N) returns up to N flight routes when $N \neq 0$.
 If N = 0, then an infinite number of flight routes (which start at CurrentLocation and avoid the given No_go areas) may be returned.
-Our finiteness table above indicates that when $1 \leq N \leq 3$,
+Our finiteness table above indicates that when $1 \le N \le 3$, autoPilot : calculateNFlightRoutes() will only return a finite number of answers.
+Notice that this table is incomplete since it does not indicate that a finite number of answers will be returned when N > 3.

-From the fact that any code call of the form S:f(-,5,-) has a finite answer, we should certainly be able to infer that the code call S:f(20,5,17) has a finite answer.
+From the fact that any code call of the form S: f(-, 5, -) has a finite answer, we should certainly be able to infer that the code call S: f(20, 5, 17) has a finite answer.